 - Flows too fast for a slow flow

 5. Similac Slow Flow Nipple and Ring

 The Similac Slow Flow Nipples will work with any standard bottle.
-Best of all, these nipples will attach directly on to the Similac premixed bottles.
+Best of all, these nipples will attach directly to the Similac premixed bottles.
 These premixed formula bottlers are often used in pediatrician offices and hospitals, so you know you can trust them when it comes to the safety and health of your child.
 Unlike other slow flow nipples on this list, these also come standard with their own attachment ring.

-Many replaceable nipples are used by simply removing the existing silicone nipple from the ring and placing in the new nipple.
+Many replaceable nipples are used by simply removing the existing silicone nipple from the ring and placing it in the new nipple.
 With this nipple set, however, you don’t have to worry about fussing with messy rings and extra attachments.

-The best way to know if these slow flow nipples are right for you is to check out what other parents who have used them have to say about them.
+The best way to know if these slow-flow nipples are right for you is to check out what other parents who have used them have to say about them.
 Here are some pros and cons:

 - Perfect amount of milk flow